ICHEC/QNLP/demos/run_scripts/README.md

 ## End-toend application SLURM batch script job submission

 The run script `run_script_py_EndToEndQNLP.sh` launches the end-to-end application `intel-qnlp/modules/py/scripts/QNLP_EndToEnd_MPI.py`.
 It takes a mandatory argument in the form of a target corpus to be analysed.
+An optional argument of the number of experiments (shots) can also be supplied as the second argument (optional [default 10000]).
 To run the application, execute

 '''{bash}
-sbatch run_script_py_EndToEndQNLP.py <PATH-TO-CORPUS-FILE>/<CORPUS-FILE.TXT>
+sbatch run_script_py_EndToEndQNLP.py <PATH-TO-CORPUS-FILE>/<CORPUS-FILE.TXT> <NUM-SHOTS>
 ```